 This past week I was lucky enough to escape the never-ending 6 month winter here in Michigan and visit one of my favorite destinations, the sunshine state.
-From my past travels I came to the conclusion that a vacation isn’t really the complete package until you’re able to experience the some of the best local flavors.
+From my past travels I came to the conclusion that a vacation isn’t really the complete package until you’re able to experience some of the best local flavors.
 I knew that the possibility of smoking without any existing connections in the area could be a challenge, and decided to bring some great lakes ganja along for the journey.
 Even though I’m a daily smoker, I did not bring enough to meet my usual consumption.
 It was just one of the strategies to help me stay under the radar.
 Being conservative with my medicine was not really a problem because almost immediately my tolerance had drastically dropped.
-There was a constant temptation to burn the stash quickly because of such perfect weather and a community with a very relaxing environment.
+There was a constant temptation to burn the stash quickly because of perfect weather and a community with a very relaxing environment.

 It didn’t take me long to cross paths with another smoker who was also a medical marijuana patient in Florida’s program.
 While out shooting hoops and hitting my vape pen, another basketball player joined the court and started shooting around with me.
 He acknowledged the vape cartridge, and to my surprise also told me he had even brought his own along.
 After hitting the “sherbert” flavored cartridge, I was in shock.
 Never had I hit something so tasty that still packed a strong punch when it came to potency.
 It was better than any of the countless brands I have tried from the dispensaries here.
 The medial marijuana producers in the state have really done well with what they are working with.
 Being limited to strictly producing non smokable forms of the plant allowed them to master the process of producing high quality medicine in vapor form.
 At that point I felt comfortable asking for some direction on where to find some dank buds.
 To my surprise the first person I met there was down to help me out.
 I felt pretty lucky considering how sketchy it can be for dealers to deal outside their main circle.